NawafAlqahtani/Project-1---Udacity/README.md

 ## Project Overview

-The Analysis shows when is the best time to visit Seattle, which neighborhood should rent in.
+The Analysis shows when is the best time to visit Seattle, which neighborhood should you rent in.

 Packages used:
   1.Numpy.